MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 1. Select **Start** > **Settings** > **System** > **Power & sleep**.
 2. Set the power mode slider to **Best performance**.
-3. Configure screen and sleep values to your preference.
+3. Configure screen and sleep values to your preference while also accounting for Doppler presence detection that wakes up the device when movement is detected.
+Accordingly, as a best practice, it's recommended to set Screen to **Turn off after 2 hours** and the PC to **Turn off after 4 hours.**

-### Screen saver
+### Screen saver.

 1. Search for **Lock Screen** and open **Lock screen settings**.
 2. Configure **Screen timeout settings** and **Screen saver settings** to your preference.